ronald-yu/gpt-amc-eval/README.md

 ### Results

 Results are shown below.
-We also include baselines of always randomly guessing and always abstaining and Gemini's reported results of itself (32% correvt) and GPT-4 (29% correct) (although, as argued above, single-score reporting isn't particularly reliable).
+We also include baselines of always randomly guessing and always abstaining and Gemini's reported results of itself (32% correct) and GPT-4 (30% correct) (although, as argued above, single-score reporting isn't particularly reliable).
 For models with multiple trials, we include mean, standard deviation, and the min/max score across the trials.
 Results on individual exams and questions can be seen by running the code using our pre-solved checkpoints.